robbert-vdh/nih-plug/README.md

   [egui](plugins/examples/gain-gui-egui),
   [iced](plugins/examples/gain-gui-iced), and
   [VIZIA](plugins/examples/gain-gui-vizia).
+- [**midi-inverter**](plugins/examples/midi-inverter) takes note/MIDI events and
+  flips around the note, channel, expression, pressure, and CC values.
+This example demonstrates how to receive and output those events.
 - [**sine**](plugins/examples/sine) is a simple test tone generator plugin with frequency smoothing that can also make use of MIDI input instead of generating a static signal based on the plugin's parameters.